Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: The conjectured space

-\begin{proof}A quick check shows that any triple of the form given in case (1), (2), or (3) solves the Markoff equation.
-Conversely, any Markoff triple can be rewritten in the form given in case (1), (2), or (3) by solving for $\zeta\in\overline{R}$ and $\eta\in\overline{F}$.
+\begin{proof}A quick check shows that a triple in any of the three given forms solves the Markoff equation.
+Conversely, any Markoff triple can be rewritten in one these three forms by solving for $\zeta$, $\eta$, and $\vartheta$.